 Invite Families of Birds to Move Into Your Garden

 Making wooden birdhouses is a fun and satisfying hobby, combining my interests in bird watching with woodworking.
-Many native birds are cavity nesters, including bluebirds, wrens, chickadees, woodpeckers, wood ducks, and owls, that seek abandoned woodpecker holes and other natural openings to make their nests.
+Many native birds are cavity nesters, including bluebirds, wrens, chickadees, woodpeckers, wood ducks, and owls.
+This means that they seek abandoned woodpecker holes and other natural openings to make their nests.

 Many of these birds will move into a birdhouse as long as it's made to their specifications and placed in the right locations.
 Birds are selective about where they make their nests, so it's important to build a birdhouse that meets their instinctive needs.
 Add a little creativity and whimsy, and the birdhouse can also be interesting to look at and fun to build.